Xysma

-Xysma is a Finnish rock & early metal band that was founded in 1988 in Naantali, a small town near Turku.
+Xysma is a Finnish rock, and formerly death metal, band that was founded in 1988 in Naantali, a small town near Turku.
 The band split up in 1998, but reunited in 2006 for a memorial gig, and reunited again in 2011.
+They have released six studio albums.

 History

 Formation and early years

-In the beginning Xysma played grindcore and death metal.
+In the beginning, Xysma played grindcore and death metal.
 The band played at the Turku underground center Panimo, and created an intense yet short-lived scene.
 Soon after, the death metal/grindcore influence spread to the Helsinki area, with bands such as Abhorrence (which soon evolved into the melodic death metal band Amorphis).

 Xysma's first demo, Swarming of the Maggots, was widely distributed via tape trading and became a cult classic (it was remastered and released in the 2004 Xysma compilation CD).
-The band’s music was inspired by the early pioneers of the genre like Carcass and Napalm Death.
+The band's music was inspired by the early pioneers of the genre like Carcass and Napalm Death.
 With the following mini-albums, Above the Mind of Morbidity and Fata Morgana, the latter being released in the United States with the famous Seraphic Decay label, Xysma evolved towards less extreme metal.

 Yeah and First & Magical

-Since Xysma was a part of the rise of Scandinavian death metal, they had close bonds to the scene in Stockholm, Sweden, occasionally travelling to and playing in Stockholm, and visiting their colleagues from Entombed and others.
+Since Xysma was a part of the rise of Scandinavian death metal, they had close bonds to the scene in Stockholm, occasionally travelling to and playing there and visiting their colleagues from Entombed and others.
 Xysma also recorded their first album, Yeah (1991), in Sweden, in the Sunlight Studios of producer Tomas Skogsberg.

 Yeah mixed death metal and Black Sabbath structures in a complex fashion.
-Their second album, First & Magical (1992), revealed more changes and more musical evolution, featuring something akin to death'n'roll.
+Their second album, First & Magical (1992), revealed more changes and more musical evolution, featuring something akin to death 'n' roll.

 Deluxe, Lotto and Girl on the Beach

-Xysma's third album, Deluxe (1993), continued to evolve their death'n'roll sound, with the instrumentals becoming more rock-like.
+Xysma's third album, Deluxe (1993), continued to evolve their death 'n' roll sound, with the instrumentals becoming more rock-like.
 The songs were hard-paced, in the vein of Helmet.
 This was the last album on which Janitor used growled vocals.
 The next album, Lotto (1996), was a full-blooded rock album with a very retro style; one of the tracks was featured later in Brian De Palma's movie Snake Eyes (1998).
 The band also released an EP called Singles, containing covers of classics sung in a schlager style.

-Xysma's fifth and final album, Girl on the Beach, was more or less a pop rock album, and tension between the members grew.
-Eventually the band decided to quit, and though they played occasional gigs since, there had been no talk of reunion.
+Xysma's fifth album, Girl on the Beach, was more or less a pop rock album, and tension between the members grew.
+Eventually, the band decided to quit.